awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-fsx-filesystem-lustreconfiguration.md

 `ImportedFileChunkSize`  <a name="cfn-fsx-filesystem-lustreconfiguration-importedfilechunksize"></a>
 \(Optional\) For files imported from a data repository, this value determines the stripe count and maximum amount of data per file \(in MiB\) stored on a single physical disk\.
 The maximum number of disks that a single file can be striped across is limited by the total number of disks that make up the file system\.
 The default chunk size is 1,024 MiB \(1 GiB\) and can go as high as 512,000 MiB \(500 GiB\)\.
 Amazon S3 objects have a maximum size of 5 TB\.
-This parameter is not supported for Lustre file systems using the `Persistent_2` deployment type\.
+This parameter is not supported for Lustre file systems with a data repository association\.
 *Required*: No
 *Type*: Integer
 *Minimum*: `1`